Garment care

 My knitwear is all washable - dry cleaning is not necessary

-• I recommend that you should turn your knitwear inside out to wash it
+I recommend that you hand wash your luxury knitwear and that you turn your knitwear inside out to wash it

 • Turn inside out